-In an official letter to the Belgian authorities on 13 January 2010, Mrs. Neelie Kroes states that the European Commission considers the aid systems for the production of audiovisual works, Wallimage and Wallimage/Bruxellimage, ’compatible with the internal market.’
-Indeed, all conditions imposed by the Commission in its Cinema Communication are met.
+In an official letter to the Belgian authorities dated January 13, 2010, Neelie Kroes states that the European Commission considers the Wallimage and Wallimage/Bruxellimage aid schemes for the production of audiovisual works “compatible with the internal market”.
+In fact, it meets all the conditions imposed by the Commission in its Cinema Communication.

-This decision marks a very important step in the development of the intervention systems for this sector in Belgium because the Fund, evolving under the responsibility of Jean-Claude Marcourt, Walloon Minister of Economy, receives legitimization of its mechanism – which is innovative in Belgium – of economic aid to cultural audiovisual works.
-Initiated by the Walloon Region and joined by the Brussels Capital Region in 2009, Wallimage and its subsidiary Wallimage Coproductions work with two financing lines, one devoted to Wallonia, and the other to Wallonia and the Brussels Capital Region together.
+This decision marks a very important step in the development of intervention systems in this sector in Belgium, since the Fund, which operates under the supervision of Jean-Claude Marcourt, Walloon Minister for the Economy, has thus seen the legitimization of its mechanism – innovative for Belgium – for economic support to audiovisual cultural works.
+Initiated by the Walloon Region and joined in June 2009 by the Brussels-Capital Region, Wallimage and its subsidiary Wallimage Coproductions operate via two dedicated funding lines, one for Wallonia, the other for Wallonia and the Brussels-Capital Region jointly.

-But this recognition is also very much appreciated on the European scene, where the Regional Investment Funds for cinema and audiovisual now represent more than 25% of public investments in the sector.
-A study directed by the European Audiovisual Observatory should provide proof of this with a much-awaited conference during the next Cannes Festival.
-The investments of the regions are the only ones rising these last few years while we see a sharp decline in financing stemming from public and especially from private television chains.
+But this recognition is also much appreciated on the European scene, where Regional Investment Funds for the film and audiovisual industries now account for over 25% of public investment in the sector.
+A study by the Observatoire Européen de l’Audiovisuel (European Audiovisual Observatory) is set to prove this at a much-anticipated conference at the forthcoming Cannes Film Festival.
+Regional investment is the only one to have risen in recent years, while funding from public and, above all, private television channels has declined sharply.

-Mr. Sören Poelsen, president of Ciné-Régio, the European association of Regional Funds, from Aarhus in Denmark, sent his deepest congratulations to the Director of Wallimage, Mr. Philippe Reynaert, past president and founder of this organisation, which today is comprised of 32 members spread out over 12 European countries.
-Indeed, to this day, only the German and Catalan Regional funds had received such an authorisation from the European Commission.
-If we take into account the very particular statute of the German Länder and the Spanish Generalidad, then Wallonia and Brussels-Capital can be considered as the first federated regions to obtain this precious recognition.
+Mr. Sören Poelsen, current President of Ciné-Régio, the European association of Regional Funds, sent his warmest congratulations from Aarhus, Denmark, to the Director of Wallimage, Mr. Philippe Reynaert, past-president and founder of this coordination, which now has 32 members in 12 European countries.
+To date, only the German and Catalan Regional Funds have been authorized by the European Commission.
+If we take into account the very special status of the German Länders and Spanish Generalidad, Wallonia and Bruxelles-Capitale can therefore be considered the first federated regions to gain this precious recognition.

-The authorisation by the Commission is valid until 31 December 2015.
+The Commission’s authorization is valid until December 31, 2015.

-To know more, click HERE .
-The link leads to the State aid registry.
+To find out more, click HERE .
+This link leads to the State Aid Register